zhunhung/markovchain_2048game/README.md

 # markovchain_2048game

-Modeling 2048 into a Discrete-Time Time Homogenous Markov Chain using Python
+Modeling 2048 into a Discrete-Time Time Homogenous Markov Chain using Python.

 ## Getting Started